hitrustt/streaming-sql-wikipedia/README.md

 ## Deploying

-Pushing to `main` builds and publishes to GitHub Pages via `.github/workflows/deploy.yml`.
+Pushing to `main` or `master` builds and publishes to GitHub Pages via `.github/workflows/deploy.yml`.
 The workflow runs the tests first and stops the deploy if they fail.

 Since there is no server, hosting is a static file server and nothing else.